wilsonmar/Salesforce/README.md

 ## <a name="OrgDefaults"> Corporate Global Settings Defaults</a>
-OWD (Organization-Wide Defaults), such as Fiscal Year start date, Record Currency.
+To set <strong>OWD (Organization-Wide Defaults)</strong>, such as Fiscal Year start date, Record Currency.

+1) Click Setup at the upper-right corner.

+2)

 A Locale selection determine how dates, time, numbers, names are displayed, based on Language, Locale, Time Zone.